zakerytclarke/calc42/README.md

-# calc42
+# calc 42
-This is a programmable postfix calculator that I wrote.
+A programmable postfix calculator